Agent Ecosystem Testing

 • BL-2 r1: 1,953 chars → r2: 4,200 chars → r3: 4,350 chars, 2.2× variance

 Conclusion: the variance is in how Cursor displays content in chat UI, not what it fetches.
-Raw measurements prove the underlying fetch is deterministic; interpreted track shows UI rendering is not.
+Raw measurements prove the underlying fetch is deterministic, but that interpreted track shows UI rendering isn’t.

 2. Size-Dependent Consistency